12th Grade Checklist - Click HERE

-- Research entrance requirements (required test scores, deadlines, essay requirements, scholarship opportunities, etc.)
+- Research entrance requirements (required test scores, deadlines, essay requirements, scholarship opportunities, etc.).

 - College Days - Seniors are allowed 2 absences to visit colleges with pre-approval.
 These won’t count against your final exemptions.
 See your AP office.

-- Letters of Recommendation: Ask teachers, coaches, employers who know you well to write you a letter of recommendation for college applications/scholarships.
+- Letters of Recommendation: Ask teachers, coaches, and/or employers who know you well to write you a letter of recommendation for college applications/scholarships.

 - Not all colleges will require these, but many scholarships will.

-- Allow at least 2 weeks
+- Give your recommenders at least 2 weeks to write your letter.

-- Provide a resume/brag sheet
+- Provide a resume/brag sheet.